Research Scientist, Electrical and Computer Engineering

 Boston, MA 02115

 Mark Zolotas received the M.Eng. and Ph.D. degrees from the Department of Electrical and Electronic Engineering at Imperial College London, UK.
-He is currently a postdoctoral research associate in the Institute for Experiential Robotics at Northeastern University.
+He is currently a research scientist in the Robotics and Intelligent Vehicles Research (RIVeR) Lab at Northeastern University.
 His research interests span the domains of mixed reality, shared control and representation learning for human-robot interaction.
 All of these topics coincide with his overarching ambition to advance assistive robotics through transparent and seamless user experiences.

 Sep 28, 2021

 NU Team Places 2nd at NASA RASC-AL Competition

 Northeastern University won second place and best technical paper at NASA’s 2020-21 RASC-AL Moon to Mars Ice and Prospecting Challenge for their project “Percussive And Rotary Surveying & Extracting Carousel (PARSEC).”